cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Properties:**

-  * `router` key-value router configuration as described in [OpenStack network create router API](http://developer.openstack.org/api-ref-networking-v2.html#layer3). (**DEPRECATED - Use the `args` input in create operation instead**)
+  * `router` A key-value router configuration as described in the [OpenStack network create router API](http://developer.openstack.org/api-ref-networking-v2.html#layer3). (**DEPRECATED** - Use the `args` input in create operation instead.)
   * `external_network` An external network name or ID.
-If given, the router will use this external network as a gateway.
+If specified, the router uses this external network as a gateway.
 Defaults to `''` (empty string).
-  * `default_to_managers_external_network` A boolean which determines whether to use the Cloudify Manager's external network if no other external network was given (whether by a relationship, by the `external_network` property or by the nested `external_gateway_info` key in the `router` property).
-This is only relevant if the manager's external network appears in the [Provider-context](#misc).
+  * `default_to_managers_external_network` A boolean that determines whether to use the Cloudify Manager's external network if no other external network was set (whether by a relationship, by the `external_network` property, or by the nested `external_gateway_info` key in the `router` property).
+This is only relevant if the Manager's external network appears in the [Provider-context](#misc).
 Defaults to `true`.
-  * `use_external_resource` a boolean for setting whether to create the resource or use an existing one.
-See the [using existing resources section](#using-existing-resources).
+  * `use_external_resource` A boolean for setting whether to create the resource or use an existing one.
+See the [Using Existing Resources section](#using-existing-resources).
 Defaults to `false`.
-  * `resource_id` name to give to the new resource or the name or ID of an existing resource when the `use_external_resource` property is set to `true` (see the [using existing resources section](#using-existing-resources)).
+  * `resource_id` The name to assign to the new resource, or the name or ID of an existing resource when the `use_external_resource` property is set to `true`.
+(See the [Using Existing Resources section](#using-existing-resources)).
 Defaults to `''` (empty string).
-  * `openstack_config` see the [Openstack Configuration](#openstack-configuration). (**DEPRECATED - Use the `openstack_config` input in all the operations instead**)
+  * `openstack_config` See the [OpenStack Configuration](#openstack-configuration). (**DEPRECATED** - Use the `openstack_config` input in all the operations instead.)

 **Notes:**

   * There are several ways to connect a router to an external network:
-    * The most direct way is to use the `external_network` property, which allows providing either the name or ID of the external network to connect to.
+    * The most direct way is to use the `external_network` property, which enables you to provide either the name or ID of the external network to which to connect.
     * Another option which may be preferred, especially if there's already a node representing the external network in the blueprint, is to connect the router to the external network using a relationship.
-    * It's possible to pass the external network ID via the standard Neutron API by using the nested `network_id` key under the `external_gateway_info` key of the `router` property.
-This will override the value given under the `external_network` property.
+    * You can pass the external network ID via the standard Neutron API by using the nested `network_id` key under the `external_gateway_info` key of the `router` property.
+This overrides a value specified under the `external_network` property.
-    * If none of the above is provided, and the external-network used by the Cloudify Manager is available in the [Provider-context](#misc), it may be automatically used as the gateway for the router, depending on the value of the `default_to_managers_external_network` property.
+    * If none of the above is set, and the external-network used by the Cloudify Manager is available in the [Provider-context](#misc), it may be automatically used as the gateway for the router, depending on the value of the `default_to_managers_external_network` property.
-  * Don't provide an external network by both an ID/name *and* by relationship - this will result in an error.
+  * Do not provide an external network by both an ID/name *and* by relationship as this causes an error.

 **Mapped Operations:**

   * `cloudify.interfaces.lifecycle.create` creates the router
     * **Inputs:**
-      * `openstack_config` see the [Openstack Configuration](#openstack-configuration).
+      * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).
-      * `args` key-value router configuration as described in [OpenStack network create router API](http://developer.openstack.org/api-ref-networking-v2.html#layer3).
+      * `args` The key-value router configuration as described in the [OpenStack network create router API](http://developer.openstack.org/api-ref-networking-v2.html#layer3).
 Defaults to `{}`.
         * **Notes:**
           * There are several ways to connect a router to an external network:
-            * The most direct way is to use the `external_network` property, which allows providing either the name or ID of the external network to connect to.
+            * The most direct way is to use the `external_network` property, which enables you to provide either the name or ID of the external network to which to connect.
-            * Another option which may be preferred, especially if there's already a node representing the external network in the blueprint, is to connect the router to the external network using a relationship.
+            * Another option which may be preferred, especially if there is already a node representing the external network in the blueprint, is to connect the router to the external network using a relationship.
-            * It's possible to pass the external network ID via the standard Neutron API by using the nested `network_id` key under the `external_gateway_info` key of the `router` property.
-This will override the value given under the `external_network` property.
+            * You can pass the external network ID via the standard Neutron API by using the nested `network_id` key under the `external_gateway_info` key of the `router` property.
+This overrides the value specified under the `external_network` property.
-            * If none of the above is provided, and the external-network used by the Cloudify Manager is available in the [Provider-context](#misc), it may be automatically used as the gateway for the router, depending on the value of the `default_to_managers_external_network` property.
+            * If none of the above is provided, and the external-network used by the Cloudify Manager is available in the [Provider-context](#misc), it can be automatically used as the gateway for the router, depending on the value of the `default_to_managers_external_network` property.

-          * Don't provide an external network by both an ID/name *and* by relationship - this will result in an error.
+          * Do not provide an external network by both an ID/name *and* by relationship as this causes an error.
-  * `cloudify.interfaces.lifecycle.delete` deletes the router
+  * `cloudify.interfaces.lifecycle.delete` Deletes the router
     * **Inputs:**
-      * `openstack_config` see the [Openstack Configuration](#openstack-configuration).
+      * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).
-  * `cloudify.interfaces.validation.creation` see [common validations section](#Validations).
+  * `cloudify.interfaces.validation.creation` See [common validations section](#Validations).
     * **Inputs:**
-      * `openstack_config` see the [Openstack Configuration](#openstack-configuration).
+      * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).

 **Attributes:**